Critiquing and Editing Service

 Susan Stafford Kelly -- line editing, fiction, personal essay, humor (Note: Susan Stafford Kelly critiques only printed submissions)

-Susan Stafford Kelly attended UNC-CH, holds a Master of Fine Arts from Warren Wilson College, and has taught creative writing at Salem College, UNCG, and for NCWN.
+Susan Stafford Kelly attended UNC-CH, holds a Master of Fine Arts from Warren Wilson College, and has taught creative writing at Salem College, UNCG, and for the NCWN.
 Her novel, How Close We Come, won the Carolina Novel Award, was reissued nationally by Warner Books, was an Alternate Selection in Book-of-the-Month Club, and was published in Russian and German.
 Warner Books published her second novel, Even Now.
-Pegasus Books published her successive novels The Last of Something, Now You Know, and By Accident, which was awarded the Sir Walter Raleigh Award.
-Susan writes everything from obituaries to speeches, and is a frequent contributor to Our State magazine, as well as O. Henry, Pine Straw, and Southbound magazines.
+Pegasus Books published her successive novels The Last of Something, Now You Know, and By Accident, which won the Sir Walter Raleigh Award.
+Susan writes everything from obituaries to speeches, and is a frequent contributor to Our State magazine, as well as O. Henry, Pine Straw, and Salt magazines.